 Then, consider demand.
 For some products, demand may increase or decrease as this crisis plays out.

 Before you adjust your production to account for any changes in output, gut check those considerations against demand forecasts.
 For example, if your business packages pasta for both restaurants and consumers, you might consult with the Food Industry Association about how people are eating to determine which type of packaging to focus on.

 Action: If you’re not sure how demand may change, an industry group or trade organization may be able to offer insights.
 You can also speak with customers directly about how they think their needs might change.

 Consider how you can create a safe and efficient customer experience.
-This may involve more than physical distancing, particularly as the crisis changes and evolves.
-Ideas to consider include:
+This may involve more than physical distancing.
+And customers may tire of temporary inconveniences.
+Consider how to permanently update your space:

 - Discounts could benefit both customers and your business.
 A subscription-based business, for example, could offer a discount on monthly rates if customers pledge to continue their membership for a set period.